heestand-xyz/AsyncGraphics/Sources/AsyncGraphics/Documentation.docc/Articles/VideoEditing.md

 # Video Editing

-In this example we will edit a video by applying various effects.
+Edit a video by applying various effects.

 ## Overview